marcgg/marcgg.github.com/_posts/2016-05-09-rails-app-engine.md

 I have to find how to read my logs to figure out what's going on, so I start looking.

-I first run into the [gets-log][13] command, but it feels a bit complicated since I'm not sure exactly what logs are going to help me debug.
+I first run into the `gets-log` command, but it feels a bit complicated since I'm not sure exactly what logs are going to help me debug.
 I then find the `gcloud beta logging logs` command that is supposed to list all the logs available, which is pretty great.
 To run it I have to install gcloud Beta Commands, so I install this as well.
 The command works, but I'm still a bit confused by what I'm supposed to do here and how I could find a way to stream my server's output to my console.

-After a few minutes running in circles, I take a step back and find another ressource that was way more helpful: [Using Cloud logging in App Engine apps][14].
-Apparently I can use a service called the [Logs Viewer][15] to access my logs directly from the UI, so I decide to try it out.
+After a few minutes running in circles, I take a step back and find another ressource that was way more helpful: [Using Cloud logging in App Engine apps][13].
+Apparently I can use a service called the [Logs Viewer][14] to access my logs directly from the UI, so I decide to try it out.

 My first impression is that there are a LOT of things going on there.
 I thought that I only had one instance, but apparently there's all kind of processes running on my account like a firewall or an autoscaler: